 Busbar Size Calculation:

-Generally, a Busbar size depends on the total ampere of current that it needs to carry.
+Generally, a Busbar's size depends on the total ampere of current that it needs to carry.
 If carrying current is small then its size will be small and if it is carrying a high amount of current then its size will be large.
-When you are calculating the size of a Busbar you have to keep in mind the height and thickness of the conductor plate that you use.
+When you are calculating the size of a Busbar then you have to keep in mind the height and thickness of the conductor plate that you use.
 The calculation of the Busbar will be denoted by a millimeter.

 Example of Busbar Calculation: Let’s consider we have a 600KVA power transformer or a generator which have 400V as line voltage.
 Now total ampere we can get